sharkymark/nuon/README.md

-# Nuon tips and tricks
+# Nuon FAQ, Examples, and Tips

-As I use Nuon more and more, I find myself needing to remember some of the tips and tricks I learn along the way.
-This document serves as a collection of those tips.
+As I use Nuon more and more, I find myself documenting things that I learn along the way.
+This document serves as a collection of these FAQ, examples, and tips.

 ## What is Nuon?
 Enterprise customers assume risk of data loss when using a software vendor's cloud offering.
 Software vendors also spend precious resources reinventing the wheel to offer cloud offerings.
 What if there was a way for customers to run vendor software on their own infrastructure, but managed by the vendor?
 What if the vendor could offer this solution for a lot less resources than building a cloud offering?